Get the Recipe

 When it comes to steak, I'm an economy cuts man.
-Well, I say with a bit of grumble that I was an economy man before my choice cuts of skirt, hanger, or flank became so desirable that their market value shot up beyond "bargain" territory.
-Still, they're easier on the wallet than the high-end cuts like ribeyes and T-bones, which I certainly love, but can hardly justify buying, knowing that I'll be just as happy with a steak a quarter of the cost.
+Well, I say with a bit of a grumble that I was an economy man before my choice cuts of skirt, hanger, and flank became so desirable that their market value shot up beyond "bargain" territory.
+Still, they're easier on the wallet than high-end cuts like ribeyes and T-bones, which I certainly love but can hardly justify buying, knowing that I'll be just as happy with a steak that's a quarter of the cost.

-The T-bone is a two-fer: you get both the strip loin and tenderloin in one cut.
+The T-bone is a twofer: You get both the strip loin and the tenderloin in one cut.
 The bone portion of the T-bone is part of the steer's vertebrae, from the short loin primal (that's the spot between your rib cuts and your sirloin cuts).
-If you rotate the "T" of the T-bone to be situated horizontally, with the bigger portion of meat on the top, you can better see where this cut lays on the cow.
+If you rotate the "T" of the T-bone to be situated horizontally, with the bigger portion of meat on top, you can better see where this cut lies on the cow.

-Although it's not a hard and fast rule, to be considered a T-bone, the tenderloin section generally needs to be at least 1/2-inch wide from the edge of the bone to the edge of the meat.
-When the tenderloin section jumps up to 1 1/2-inches wide or more, it can then gain the title of 'porterhouse,' although technically you can still correctly refer to it as a T-bone.
-The porterhouse comes from back of the short loin, where the tenderloin section is larger.
+Although it's not a hard and fast rule, to be considered a T-bone, the tenderloin section generally needs to be at least a half inch wide from the edge of the bone to the edge of the meat.
+When the tenderloin section jumps up to one and a half inches wide or more, it can then gain the title of "porterhouse," although technically, you can still correctly refer to it as a T-bone.
+The porterhouse comes from the back of the short loin, where the tenderloin section is larger.

 First and foremost, you want to go thick with your cut.
-A minimum height of 1 1/2-inches is best; 2-inches is even better.
-When grilling a steak, you want to be able to develop that dark, crusty sear while keeping the inside a nice rare-to-medium rare.
+A minimum height of one and a half inches is best; two inches is even better.
+When grilling a steak, you want to be able to develop that dark, crusty sear while keeping the inside a nice rare to medium-rare.
 That's a near-impossible feat with a thin steak, since the inside will be thoroughly overcooked by the time the outside develops a proper sear.
 A hefty cut that's big enough to split between two or more is key to achieving a perfectly cooked T-bone.

 Next, you want to check out the marbling.
-Marbling is made up of intramuscular fat, and you're certain to see more of it in the strip loin over the tenderloin, but both should have streaks of beautiful white fat in them.
+Marbling is made up of intramuscular fat, and you're certain to see more of it in the strip loin than in the tenderloin, but both should have streaks of beautiful white fat in them.
 This fat is what brings the big, beefy flavor to the T-bone, and you won't get that top steakhouse flavor without it.
-You should always do a visual inspection to best determine the marbling, but in terms of USDA beef grades, Prime is the label to look for.
-'Choice' is the next step down in marbling, followed by 'Select.'
+You should always do a visual inspection to best determine the marbling, but in terms of USDA beef grades, "Prime" is the label to look for.
+"Choice" is the next step down in marbling, followed by "Select."

 Finally, if you want that tenderloin section to be all it can be, it's best to choose a T-bone with a generous portion of tenderloin.
 Fat doesn't just deliver flavor—it also insulates.
 Because the tenderloin is leaner, it'll always cook through more quickly than the strip; the smaller it is, the faster it will do so.
-To ensure the filet section of the T-bone comes out to a respectable medium-rare, porterhouse size tenderloin sections of 1 1/-2-inches or larger are definitely the way to go.
+To ensure the filet section of the T-bone comes out to a respectable medium-rare, porterhouse-sized tenderloin sections of one and a half inches or larger are definitely the way to go.

 Once you have your perfect T-bone, prep doesn't need to go any further than salt and pepper.
-Salting should be done at least 40 minutes prior to grilling with heavy layer Kosher salt—remember that you're seasoning for a thick, meaty steak.
-Kenji has already explained all the science behind salting, but basically the salt needs time to first draw moisture out of the steak, and then break down the muscle fibers so that the now-concentrated, flavorful liquid that was drawn out can be reabsorbed.
+Salting should be done at least 40 minutes prior to grilling, with a heavy layer of kosher salt—remember that you're seasoning for a thick, meaty steak.
+Kenji has already explained all the science behind salting, but basically, the salt needs time to first draw moisture out of the steak, and then break down the muscle fibers, so that the now-concentrated, flavorful liquid that was drawn out can be reabsorbed.

-Right before the steak is ready to hit the grill, it can be given a layer of freshly ground pepper, to taste—I personally like a lot of coarse pepper that gives the crust of a the final steak sharp bite and a little extra crunchy texture.
+Right before the steak is ready to hit the grill, it can be given a layer of freshly ground pepper, to taste—I personally like a lot of coarse pepper, which gives the crust of a the final steak sharp bite and a little extra crunchy texture.

 Some folks prefer adding pepper at the end, claiming that it can taste burnt or bitter if added before cooking, but I like the flavor of charred pepper.
 It does have a bit of bitterness, but it also attains a sweetness that balances it out.

-If you take a stroll back in time, you'll find me proclaiming that the best way to cook a massive T-bone is to sear it over a high direct heat, then move it to indirect heat to finish cooking.
-This is certainly the method you'll most commonly come across, and it served me well with many a steak.
-So even though I do things a little differently now, I thought it was only fair to give the sear-and-roast method a fair shot.
+If you take a stroll back in time, you'll find me proclaiming that the best way to cook a massive T-bone is to sear it over high, direct heat, then move it to indirect heat to finish cooking.
+This is certainly the method you'll most commonly come across, and it's served me well with many a steak.
+So, even though I do things a little differently now, I thought it was only right to give the sear-and-roast method a fair shot.

 Over this heat, the steak seared beautifully, especially since I flipped it every 30 seconds or so to cook it evenly and maximize that crust.
-Once browned to my liking, I transferred the porterhouse to the cool side of the grill and positioned it so the strip loin was facing the fire.
-Then I covered the grill and let the steak cook until it reached my desired temperature of 125°F, for a medium-rare tenderloin.
+Once it was browned to my liking, I transferred the porterhouse to the cool side of the grill and positioned it so the strip loin was facing the fire.
+Then I covered the grill and let the steak cook until it reached my desired temperature of 125°F (52°C), for a medium-rare tenderloin.

-After a 10 minute rest, I sliced into both the strip loin and tenderloin and was pretty pleased—both had a rosy red, soft center, with not too much grayness around the edges.
+After giving it a 10-minute rest, I sliced into both the strip loin and the tenderloin and was pretty pleased—both had a rosy-red, soft center, with not too much grayness around the edges.
 It was a worthy steak, but I've come to learn that it can be even better.

-For more an even, edge-to-edge cook in a large steak like this, the reverse sear is your best friend.
-It's a method that Kenji developed for Cook's Illutrated a while back.
+For more of an even, edge-to-edge cook in a large steak like this, the reverse sear is your best friend.
+It's a method that Kenji developed for Cook's Illustrated a while back.

-As the name implies, this method swaps the roasting and searing so the steak is first brought up to a temperature about 5°F below your final desired doneness over indirect heat, then seared over direct heat.
-This results in a steak that will usually be more evenly red throughout.
+As the name implies, this method swaps the roasting and searing, so the steak is first brought up over indirect heat to a temperature about 5°F below your final desired doneness, then seared over direct heat.
+This usually results in a steak that's more evenly red throughout.
 It's also a more effective way to sear, since the steak's exterior will have less moisture to burn away after it's been cooking for a bit.
-With a porterhouse, though, I questioned what the best roasting position would be in order to achieve perfect doneness in both the strip loin and tenderloin.
+With a porterhouse, though, I questioned what the best roasting position would be in order to achieve perfect doneness in both the strip loin and the tenderloin.

-The first theory I tested was the steak should be situated so both the top of the strip loin and tenderloin faced the fire.
-Since the top of both sections of the T-bone are larger than the tapered bottom, it would make some sense that the top should take longer than the bottom to cook.
+The first theory I tested was that the steak should be situated so the tops of both the strip loin and the tenderloin faced the fire.
+Since the tops of both sections of the T-bone are larger than the tapered bottom, it would make some sense that the top should take longer than the bottom to cook.